pranabdas/machine-learning/docs/setup.md

 Now we are ready to launch Jupyter notebook by typing `jupyter-notebook` in the terminal.
 Navigate to `notebooks` and you can open my notebooks.

-### Running python and jupyter on Docker container
+### Running python and jupyter in Docker container
 If you prefer running python and jupyter notebook inside a [Docker]( https://www.docker.com) container, I have a [Dockerfile]( https://github.com/pranabdas/machine-learning/blob/master/Dockerfile) to build